Skip to main content

 Nyalleng Moorosi #

-Biography: Nyalleng is a research fellow at DAIR.
+Biography: Nyalleng is a research fellow at Distributed AI Research Institute (DAIR).
 Her research interests are in fairness and inclusion and how we can leverage local knowledge to improve model performance in low-resource settings.
 Before DAIR she was a research software engineer at the Google Africa research lab and previous to that she was a senior researcher at the South African Council for Scientific and Industrial research, where she worked closely with government and academic institutions to develop a diversity of products for private and public institutions.
 Nyalleng is also a founding member of the Deep Learning Indaba, the largest machine learning consortium of AI/ML practitioners in Africa.

 Catherine D’Ignazio #